grimme-lab/qc2-teaching/doc/programming.rst

 Similar to our integer arithmetic test, real (floating point) arithmetic has also limitation.
-The default representation uses 32 bits (4 bytes) to represent the floating point number, which results in 6 significant digits, before the result starts to differ from what we would expect, by doing the calculation on a piece of paper or in our head.
+The default representation uses 32 bits (4 bytes) to represent the floating-point number, which results in 6 significant digits, before the result starts to differ from what we would expect, by doing the calculation on a piece of paper or in our head.